Thai Community Development Center: Thai Town development

 In 1999, the world's first Thai Town was officially designated by the Los Angeles City Council.
 After a seven-year protracted campaign facilitated by Thai CDC, the Thai community won the City of Los Angeles designation of Thai Town in East Hollywood on October 27, 1999.

 The goal of Thai Town is to utilize cultural tourism as a vehicle for economic development in East Hollywood.
 The designation of Thai Town also acknowledges the history of the Thai community and its contributions to the economy and cultural and social fiber of the city.
 Thai Town is a form of community empowerment because it has helped establish a Thai identity within the diversity of Los Angeles.
-Since the designation, Thai CDC continues to collaborate with community stakeholders on projects aimed at achieving the goals of community beautification, cultural preservation, and neighborhood revitalization.
+Since the designation, Thai CDC has continued to collaborate with community stakeholders on projects aimed at achieving the goals of community beautification, cultural preservation, and neighborhood revitalization.

 Thai Town is now in President Obama’s federally designated Promise Zone.